tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 ## Packages

-Classes are organized into different packages.
+Classes are organized into different packages in Java projects.
 Packages are like folders or directories where the classes are stored.
 Putting classes into packages helps avoid naming conflicts.

 When you create your class, if it's in a package called `vehicles`, you list this package at the top of the class: